Bob Hogue Sales Associate Practice Exam

 Question: 1 / 750

-What is the term for ownership that gives a deeded interest in real estate?
+What does the term 'alluvion' refer to in real estate?

 Get further explanation with Examzify DeepDiveBeta